The ADU Investor Playbook: From Feasibility to First Rent Check

 Before you sketch a single floor plan, pull up your city's zoning code.
 Every ADU project lives or dies at the zoning desk.

-California killed most ADU parking requirements in 2020.
-Texas cities?
-All over the map.
-Check your specific municipality — not the state.
+California eliminated most ADU parking requirements in 2020.
+Texas cities are all over the map.
+Check your specific municipality — not just the state.

-Real example.
-In Sacramento, a 7,200-square-foot lot with a single-family rental can legally add a detached ADU up to 1,200 square feet.
+Real example: in Sacramento, a 7,200-square-foot lot with a single-family rental can add a detached ADU up to 1,200 square feet.
 Setback: 4 feet rear, 4 feet side.
 No extra parking if you're within half a mile of transit.
-Green light.

 Now try the same project in parts of Nashville.
 The lot needs 10,000+ square feet, the setback jumps to 15 feet, and you need a dedicated parking spot.
 Same concept.
 Totally different outcome.